quicwg/base-drafts/draft-ietf-quic-transport.md

 The contents of some Initial packets may, according to this specification, force connection termination.
 For example, they might contain forbidden frame types or a CONNECTION_CLOSE frame.
-As Initial packets are not protected, these might be injection attacks to terminate the connection.
+As Initial packets are not protected, these could indicate injection attacks to terminate the connection.

 Endpoints MAY treat the receipt of such packets as a connection error, drop them without further processing, or wait for a short interval to see if a valid